Whether you're starting an eCommerce business or just looking for ways to grow sales, an eCommerce marketplace may be the right choice for you.

 - Marketing goals.
-Whether you're doing DTC marketing or B2B marketing, the approaches are going to be different for a platform and marketplace.
+Whether you're doing DTC marketing or B2B marketing (see what is B2B marketing), the approaches are going to be different for a platform and marketplace.
 Marketing with an eCommerce platform is fairly straightforward and is aimed at attracting customers to your site.
 Marketplaces are already bustling with customers, so marketing efforts need to be focused on standing out from your competitors.

 - Inventory size.
 On an eCommerce site, usually, all products listed must be in stock.
 This means that the listings generally match inventory levels and the business keeps a safety stock on hand.
 On a marketplace, businesses often list far more products than they have.
 This is because they use 3PL eCommerce fulfillment or dropshipping, freeing up their ability to focus on sales.

 - Initial investment.
 Creating a website requires a lot of time and money, regardless of the platform used.
 This can act as a barrier for small businesses and prevent them from making money in the early days.
 Opening a business on an eCommerce marketplace is much cheaper and can be done quickly.
 This means your eCommerce business ideas can become profitable businesses in a flash.
 BlueCart eCommerce has no setup or monthly fees and even has the lowest payment processing in the industry.

 - Technical requirements.
 If you don't use an eCommerce marketplace, all technical aspects of website management generally fall on your business.
 This means you'll need someone on staff with coding experience or you need a contract with the platform provider.
 You'll also have to buy and install all of your own eCommerce software. eCommerce marketplaces are managed by an outside company, so they handle all the technical issues for you.

 An eCommerce marketplace is an eCommerce site owned by a third party where multiple businesses or individuals sell their products or services.